what it is and why we’re doing it.

 a workaround – a way of dealing with a problem or making something work despite the problem, without completely solving it

 Are you an English teacher, or need to teach your subject in English?
 Did you know that we offer online English Language Teaching and CLIL courses?
 We can run these for your team, or you can join our group courses as an individual.
-Get in touch with us for more information on when our next course is, and download our brochure for more information.
+Get in touch with us for more information on when our next course is.